ammonsalter-del/thedisruptor-sim/FAQ.md

 Yes!
 The game is licensed under CC BY-NC-SA 4.0, which means you can freely use it for non-commercial educational purposes.
 Please provide appropriate attribution (see the Citation section in the README).

 ### How should I integrate this into my syllabus?
-See the Teaching Guide for detailed lesson plans.
+See the Teaching Note for detailed lesson plans.
 The game works well as:
 - An experiential introduction to innovation management concepts
 - A companion to the Vélox Dynamics case study for case-based teaching
 - A discussion catalyst for corporate entrepreneurship and R&D strategy topics